-Cholesterol is a fatty substance in your blood which helps to build and maintain healthy cells.
-It combines with proteins to form lipoproteins which carry the cholesterol around your body in your blood.
+Cholesterol is a fatty substance in your blood that helps to build and maintain healthy cells.
+It combines with proteins to form lipoproteins, which carry the cholesterol around your body in your blood.
 There are two main types of lipoproteins:

-As cholesterol levels increase, fatty LDL cholesterol builds up in your arteries, increasing your risk of serious heart or circulation problems.
+As cholesterol levels increase, fatty LDL cholesterol builds up in your arteries, increasing your risk of serious heart or circulation problems and stroke.

-If you have a condition which is affected by or raises cholesterol levels, your GP will regularly test your cholesterol.
+If you have a condition that is affected by or raises cholesterol levels, your GP will regularly test your cholesterol.